We are open - safety is our top priority!

 What Does Having a Tooth Pulled Typically Cost?

 Your tooth extraction cost depends on whether you’ll require a dental or surgical extraction and how difficult it will be for your dentist to remove the tooth.
-If you have dental insurance coverage, this will affect your final cost.

 What Is a Surgical Extraction?